DriverDBv3: A database for human cancer driver gene research

-DriverDBv3 is a cancer omics database which integrates somatic mutation, RNA expression, miRNA expression, methylation, copy number variation and clinical data with annotation bases and published bioinformatics algorithms.
-DriverDB was previously featured in the 2014 and 2016, which applies published bioinformatics algorithms to dedicate driver gene/mutation identification.
-In this updated version of DriverDB, we aim to interpret the sophisticated information of cancer omics by concise data visualization.
+DriverDB is a cancer omics database that integrates somatic mutation, RNA expression, miRNA expression, protein expression, methylation, copy number variation, and clinical data with annotation bases and published bioinformatics algorithms.
+DriverDB was featured in the 2014, 2016, and 2020 Nucleic Acids Research Database Issue, applying published bioinformatics algorithms to dedicate driver gene/mutation identification.

-The ‘Gene’ function visualizes different features of a user-selected gene, such as Differential Expression (DE), CNV, methylation, survival, miRNA.
+The ‘Gene’ function visualizes different features of a user-selected gene, including Differential Expression (DE), mutation, CNV, methylation, survival, miRNA, protein, and multi-omics.

 2. Section One - Cancer

-The ‘Cancer’ section summarizes the calculated results of driver genes in different molecular features by publishing using published bioinformatics algorithms/tools for a specific cancer type/dataset.
+The ‘Cancer’ section summarizes the calculated results of driver genes in different molecular features using published bioinformatics algorithms/tools for a specific cancer type/dataset.

 Dataset selection panel Browse by tissue type

-In this module, DriverDBv3 offers 33 cancer types by querying the following drop-down panels:
+In this section, DriverDBv4 offers 70 datasets by querying the following drop-down panels:

 (A). users can search for a specific dataset by browsing tissue types;